jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 ooRexx[CMD]> 'dir oorexx | find ".dll"'             -- here you need to surround by quotes ooRexx[CMD]> cmd dir oorexx | find ".dll"           -- unless you temporarily select cmd ooRexx[CMD]> say 1+2                                -- 3
+ooRexx[CMD]> address jdor                           -- select JDOR as command handler ooRexx[JDOR]> newImage 300 500                      -- create new bitmap
+ooRexx[JDOR]> winShow                               -- show frame
+ooRexx[JDOR]> moveTo (300-50)/2 (500-50)/2          -- mix JDOR command and ooRexx expressions
+ooRexx[JDOR]> drawRect 50 50
-ooRexx[CMD]> cmd                                    -- switch to the cmd interpreter CMD[ooRexx]> dir | find ".dll"                      -- raw command, no need of surrounding quotes CMD[ooRexx]> cd c:\program files
+ooRexx[CMD]> cmd                                    -- switch to the cmd interpreter CMD> dir | find ".dll"                              -- raw command, no need of surrounding quotes CMD> cd c:\program files
-CMD[ooRexx]> say 1+2                                -- error, the ooRexx interpreter is not active here CMD[ooRexx]> oorexx say 1+2                         -- you can temporarily select an interpreter CMD[ooRexx]> hostemu                                -- switch to the hostemu interpreter HostEmu[ooRexx]> execio * diskr "install.txt" (finis stem in.  -- store the contents of the file in the stem in.
+CMD> say 1+2                                        -- error, the ooRexx interpreter is not active here CMD> oorexx say 1+2                                 -- you can temporarily select an interpreter CMD> hostemu                                        -- switch to the hostemu interpreter HostEmu> execio * diskr "install.txt" (finis stem in.  -- store the contents of the file in the stem in.
-HostEmu[ooRexx]> oorexx in.=                        -- temporarily switch to ooRexx to display the stem HostEmu[ooRexx]> exit                               -- the exit command is supported whatever the interpreter
+HostEmu> oorexx in.=                                -- temporarily switch to ooRexx to display the stem HostEmu> exit                                       -- the exit command is supported whatever the interpreter

 Non-interactive mode